-- Inserted into the vagina to lie diagonally across the cervix, vaginal vault and much of the anterior vaginal wall. - Available in latex or silicone in different sizes from 55-95mm (in 5mm increments) Which can be: - Flat spring (most commonly used) - Coiled spring (some women find it more comfortable as softer) - Arching (may be required if the position of the cervix makes other types easy to fit) - Also available the Caya[®] a contoured, silicone single size diaphragm is designed to fit a broad range of women.
-It is stocked in Sandyford and should be fitted for women in the first instance. - It costs £22.59 (costs for women buying online may vary) and is provided in its own case, with illustrated fitting instructions and a user DVD.
-The diaphragm is designed to fit most women (c.80%).
+- Inserted into the vagina to lie diagonally across the cervix, vaginal vault and much of the anterior vaginal wall. - Available in latex or silicone in different sizes from 55-95mm (in 5mm increments)

+Which can be:

+- Flat spring (most commonly used) - o Coiled spring (some women find it more comfortable as softer) - Arching (may be required if the position of the cervix makes other types easy to fit) - Also available the Caya[®] a contoured, silicone single size diaphragm is designed to fit a broad range of women.
+It is stocked in Sandyford and should be fitted for women in the first instance. - The diaphragm is designed to fit most women (c.80%).
 Caya®Gel is also available.
 It is a contraceptive gel which is being promoted for use with Caya®, other diaphragms, caps and condoms.
 It is based on lactic acid (not from nonoxynol-9). - Used with spermicide (nonoxynol-9, GYGEL)